 This book is about how to interpret and use lab values obtained from a single arterial blood sample.
 Usually obtained from a radial, brachial, or femoral artery, the blood is brought to the lab in a heparinized, ice-encased syringe, where it is promptly tested.
 Turnaround time from arterial blood drawing to results reporting is typically 10–20 min.

 Strictly speaking, blood gas refers to any element or compound that is a gas under ordinary conditions and that is also dissolved to some extent in our blood.
 With this definition in mind, choose which of the following values that represent blood gases.
 The terms are listed in alphabetical order.
-(Print: Circle your answers.
-E-book: click on your answers.)

 <QICON>?</QICON>